swatchion/swatchion/README.md

 - 👋 Hi, I’m @swatchion
-- 👀 I’m interested in full stack frontend and backend web programing developing.
+- 👀 I’m interested in full stack programing developpment.
 - 💞️ I’m looking to collaborate on business solution for enterprise.
 <!-- 📫 Please contact swatchion@gmail.com if you need help. -->